Alex1990/numstat/README.md

 # numstat
-Output the measures of an list of numbers, such as sum, minimum, maximum and so on.
+Output the measures of a list of numbers, such as sum, minimum, maximum and so on.

 ## Usage